 If you have a heavy snowfall, you will need to push the bulk of the snow off the deck before applying your Calcium Chloride.

 • The “Parallel” Rule: When pushing snow, always push the shovel parallel to the decking boards (along the length of the grain).
 Never shovel perpendicular (across the boards).
-Pushing across the boards makes it incredibly easy for the edge of your shovel to catch the 6mm expansion gaps, chipping the edges of your decking.
+Pushing across the boards makes it incredibly easy for the edge of your shovel to catch the 6mm expansion gaps, violently chipping the edges of your decking.

 Why You Must Remove Heavy Snow